meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

   Collectable, IEx.Info, Inspect, List.Chars, String.Chars
 ```
 - `i/1` gives you information about a data type.
-- strings are saved as a collection of bytes, thats why the data type is a `BitString`
+- Strings are saved as a collection of bytes, thats why the data type is a `BitString`
-- pattern matching with strings.
+- Pattern matching with strings.
     ```elixir
     iex(3)> "M" <> rest  = "Mel"
     "Mel"
     iex(4)> rest
     "el"
     ```
-- you can see the code point representation of any character using the `?` operator
+- You can see the code point representation of any character using the `?` operator
     ```elixir
     iex(5)> i "abc"
     Term